|Date Opened||12/16/2019 12:00:00 AM|

 Saturday, May 2, 2020 at 9:00 am

-For any other questions or assistance for completing any of the above mentioned requirements contact 520.791-4245.
+For any questions or assistance completing any of the above mentioned requirements please call 520.791.4245.

 To ensure accurate payroll information for tax purposes, the successful candidate will need to provide their original Social Security Card or original letter from the Social Security Administration with their social security number prior to beginning work with the City of Tucson.